BridgeTheMasterBuilder/neothue/README.md

 -l, --left-to-right	apply productions deterministically from left-to-right -r, --right-to-left	apply productions deterministically from right-to-left
 ```
 The `examples` directory contains Thue programs distributed by the original author with the original implementation.
 They can be run using the `--classic` flag.
-There are currently no programs written in the new syntax, however they may be added later.
+Currently the only program written in the new syntax distributed with this implementation is a simple Hello World, however more programs may be added later.

 # Build instructions
-This implementation of Thue depends on `GNU getopt` as it uses `getopt_long` (but non-GNU implementations of `getopt` that have `getopt_long` may also work).
+This implementation of Thue depends on `GNU getopt` as it uses `getopt_long` (but non-GNU implementations of `getopt` that have `getopt_long` may also work - for instance FreeBSD).
 In addition, a C++ compiler that supports C++20 is required (this program compiles with both GCC 11.3.0 and Clang 14.0.4).

 Enclosed is a Meson build description which can be used to build Thue.
 To use Meson to build the program simply run the commands